bazilinskyy/coupled-sim/README.md

 }
 ```

-Inside the case of *NetState.InGame* part, the *gameStarted* is reset, so that the game can enter the previous piece of code again
+Inside the case of *NetState.InGame* part, the *gameStarted* is reset so that the game can enter the previous piece of code again
 when the netstate is in lobby.
 ```
 if(PersistentManager.Instance.nextScene == true)